 Loosely knit polyester items can be folded and placed in drawers.
-You can hang woven items and tightly-knit items like shirts, dresses and pants.
-Polyester doesn’t tend to wrinkle so if you fold away a dress, don’t worry too much.
-A quick iron on a medium heat will quickly smooth away any wrinkles.
+You can hang woven items and tightly-knit items like shirts, dresses, and pants.
+Polyester doesn’t tend to wrinkle, so if you fold away a dress, don’t worry too much.
+A quick iron on medium heat will quickly smooth away any wrinkles.

 How to Hand Wash Polyester

 Sometimes the care label for a polyester item might instruct you to hand wash it.
 This is simply to protect the quality of the item.

 - A sink or basin.

 First, fill a basin or sink with warm water and a bit of light detergent.
 Follow the label instructions on the detergent to know how much to use for the amount of clothes you’re washing.